On the enumeration of finite $L$-algebras: Acknowledgments

 \section{Acknowledgments}

 We thank Wolfgang Rump for comments and suggestions.
 This research was supported through the program ``Oberwolfach Research Fellows" by the Mathematisches Forschungsinstitut Oberwolfach in 2022.
-Mench\'on was partially supported by the National Science Center (Poland), grant number~2020/39/B/HS1/00216.
+Mench\'on was partially supported by the National Science Center (Poland), grant number~2020/39/B/HS1/00216; for the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
 Vendramin was supported in part by OZR3762 of Vrije Universiteit Brussel.